min2ha/ukwa-site/content/target/38352/index.en.md

   "subject": "Easter Rising "
 }

-# BMJ Blogs: Doctors, The BMJ, and Ireland’s Easter Rising

 Post on the British Medical Journal blog about the Easter Rising was reflected in the 1916 BMJ issues